When you need answers,you know where to go.

 • Bedside advocacy in the Emergency Department, in facilities, and at home

-• Review/audit insurance, pharmacy, and facility charges and payments for accuracy and, or overpayment and incorrect charges
+• Review & auditing of insurance, pharmacy, and facility charges and payments for accuracy and/ or overpayment and incorrect charges

-• Instruct clients in self-advocacy and advocating for loved ones
+• Help clients self-advocate and better advocate for loved ones

 • Eldercare.
-Our aging loved ones require and deserve special care throughout all aspects of their treatment
+Aging loved ones require and deserve special care throughout all aspects of their treatment

 What They're Saying